ronininvestigator556/aries/README.md

 ## ⚡ Quick Start

 ### 1. Prerequisites
--   **Python 3.11 or 3.12 recommended.** Windows users should avoid Python 3.14 for now because binary wheels for optional libraries (e.g., `chromadb`, `numpy`, `unstructured`) may be missing and will trigger slow source builds.
+-   **Python 3.11–3.13 required.** Windows users should avoid Python 3.14 for now because binary wheels for optional libraries (e.g., `chromadb`, `numpy`, `unstructured`) may be missing and will trigger slow source builds.
 -   **Ollama:** Install from [ollama.com](https://ollama.com) and pull a model (e.g., `ollama pull llama3`).
 -   **PowerShell users:** Commands below avoid `||` and are safe to paste directly.